 The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it — Mark Weiser

 The tree of human computer interaction continues to grow.
-There are historic and established branches with examples like the mouse and keyboard, touch, and gaming controllers.
-Recent trends include ambient computing and human understanding, such as speech, hand, and body tracking.
-Spatial computing encompasses the sum of all academic and industry work in these areas, alongside research from HCI-adjacent fields like psychology, sociology, cognitive neuroscience, and artificial intelligence.
+Looking back, we might observe historic branches with examples like the mouse and keyboard, touchscreens, and 6DoF gaming controllers.
+Recent trends in AR/VR look through the lens of human understanding with eye, hand, and body tracking.
+What spatial computing considers is the sum of decades of exploration in HCI along with adjacent fields including psychology, sociology, neuroscience, and machine learning.

-Through the lens of HCI, spatial computing is distinct from the tactical execution of AR/VR/MR. While a subset of technologies within computer vision, machine intelligence, and display/optical systems are shared, design and user experience diverges quickly depending on product capabilities and intent: for example, is the product optical see-through or not?
+Spatial computing transcends the tactical execution of technology powering AR/VR/MR devices.
+Looking beyond this, the design and user experience diverges quickly depending on product capabilities and intent: for example, is the product optical see-through or not?
 Or, should it be worn in public?
-What gels spatial computing across new product categories is an intent to change how we compute, increasing the utility of computation with specific technologies and design systems that mitigate the challenges of the when and where.
+What gels spatial computing across new product categories is an intent to change how we compute, increasing the utility of computation with specific technologies and design systems that mitigate the vast challenges of when and where.

-All-day wearable augmented reality requires intentional design to support diverse environments and situations.
-To cherry-pick one example, imagine future social scenarios concerning our attention.
-Do we want to compute while engaging in conversation with others?
+Take two ends of the spectrum.
+All-day wearable augmented reality requires specific designs to support diverse environments and situations.
+Cherry-picking one example, imagine future social scenarios concerning our attention.
+Do we want to compute while engaging in conversation?
 (Ever talked to someone wearing AirPods?
 The social friction is immense).
-On the other hand, gaming or enterprise virtual reality platforms belong in room-scale spaces, divorced from the world and commanding the wearer's full attention.
-Both product categories are deeply entangled in body-scale input and the related network of questions around speed, precision, and fatigue.
+On the other end, gaming or enterprise virtual reality platforms feel most at home in a smaller space, separated from the phyiscal world and commanding the wearer's full attention.
+Note how both product categories are deeply entangled in body-scale input and the related network of questions around speed, precision, and fatigue.

 • Social acceptability & input modality;